cap-js/docs/advanced/odata.md

 ### Dynamic Expressions { #dynamic-expressions}

 OData supports dynamic expressions in annotations.
-CDS syntax doesn't allow writing expressions in annotation values, but for OData annotations you can use the "edm-json inline mechanism" by providing a [dynamic expression](https://docs.oasis-open.org/odata/odata-csdl-json/v4.01/odata-csdl-json-v4.01.html#_Toc38466479) as defined in the [JSON representation of the OData Common Schema Language](https://docs.oasis-open.org/odata/odata-csdl-json/v4.01/odata-csdl-json-v4.01.html) enclosed in `{ $edmJson: { ... }}`.
+For OData annotations you can use the "edm-json inline mechanism" by providing a [dynamic expression](https://docs.oasis-open.org/odata/odata-csdl-json/v4.01/odata-csdl-json-v4.01.html#_Toc38466479) as defined in the [JSON representation of the OData Common Schema Language](https://docs.oasis-open.org/odata/odata-csdl-json/v4.01/odata-csdl-json-v4.01.html) enclosed in `{ $edmJson: { ... }}`.

 Note that here the CDS syntax for string literals with single quotes (`'foo'`) applies,